-This chapter covers the lower layers and some basic infrastructure protocols,
+This chapter covers the lower layers and some basic infrastructure protocols, such as DNS.

-41 Basic Protocols
+4.1 Basic Protocols

-TCP/IP is the usual shorthand for a collection of communications protocols that are originally developed under the auspices of the U.S. Defense Advanced Research are belowed on the old ARPANET in 1983.
+TCP/IP is the usual shorthand for a collection of communications protocols that were originally developed under the auspices of the U.S. Defense Advanced Research Projects Agency, and was deployed on the old ARPANET in 1983.

 A schematic of the data flow is shown in Figure 4.1.
-Each row is a different protocol content.
+Each row is a different protocol layer.
 The top layer contains the applications: mail transmission, login, video servers, and so on.
 These applications call the lower layers to fetch and deliver their data.
-In the addle of the spider web is the Internet Protocol (IP).
+In the middle of the spider web is the Internet Protocol (IP).
 IP is a packet multiplexer.
 Messages from higher level protocols have an IP header prep ended to them.
-They are ten sent to the appropriate device driver for transmission.
-In this chapter we are going discuss the layers from bottom to top approach.
+They are then sent to the appropriate device driver for transmission.
+In this chapter we are going to discuss the layers from bottom to top approach.
 We will examine the IP layer first.